Yuu-taremayu/J5-SoftwareDesign/README.md

 	 - you have to satisfy any condition if you want to clear the game.
 	 - when the game start, you get a condition.
  - event
-	 - battle
-		 - occurs when player get close
 	 - shop
 		 - placed on field
 		 - you can get items by spend player status money
 	 - job change
 		 - placed on field
 		 - you can change given job
+	 - work
+		 - increase or decrease money
+		 - increase stress

 ## Extraction of materials
  - player